GWALN/gwaln/README.md

 ## Credits

-Developed by Doğu Abaris and contributors.
+Developed by Doğu Abaris, Damjan Dimitrov and contributors.
 The project builds on the OriginTrail ecosystem and open-source libraries noted in `package.json`.

 ## License